grussdorian/json_response_average_length/README.md

 which calculates the average length of each response over 100 randomized responses

 result:  average response length = 29~36 mega bytes
+To run, start node server and then execute average.py with python3